Wayanad district: The Badami Chalukyas

 The inscriptions of the Badami Chalukyas under their founding emperor Pulakeshin I (reign c.
 540-567 CE), claim to have defeated the Cheras and the Ezhil Malai rulers, which could be a Pandya dynasty reference, and also annexed the entire Malabar region to their empire.
-The Pandya, Chera and Chola powers strategized and combinedly attacked the Chalukyas as an alliance in order to avoid repeated reversals.
-However, the confederacy was defeated and the Chera king was forced to pay a heavier price, tribute, and indemnity than his other two allies for their misadventure as the Chalukyas had got to know the person responsible for the formation of the confederacy.
+The Pandya, Chera and Chola powers strategised and combinedly attacked the Chalukyas as an alliance in order to avoid repeated reversals.

+However, the confederacy was defeated and the Chera king was forced to pay a heavier price, in tribute and indemnity, than his two allies for their misadventure as the Chalukyas had gotten to know the identities of the persons responsible for forming the confederacy.

 The (Western) Gangas

 The recorded history of the Wayanad district exists only from the 10th century onward.
 In 930 CE, emperor Erayappa of Ganga dynasty led his troops to south west of Mysore and after conquering, called it Bayalnad meaning the land of swamps.
 After Erayappa, his sons Rachamalla and Battunga fought each other for the new kingdom of their father's legacy.
 Rachamalla was killed and Battunga became the undisputed ruler of Bayalnad.